Skip to main content

 The Leaderboard: six views of the competitive field

-The Leaderboard is more than a single brand ranking — it gives you six distinct views of the field, each answering a different competitive question:
+The Leaderboard is more than a single brand ranking — it gives you six distinct views of the field, each answering a different competitive question: Each view drills down, so you can go from “we’re losing the German market” to the specific topics and prompts where it’s happening.

 The single most useful Leaderboard view: Must-Win prompts in your top market.
 You may be #1 overall but #5 where it commercially matters — that second number is the fight to pick.